- About Us

 - What We Do

 - Contact Us

 The children will also be asked to fill in a short questionnaire about their well-being and happiness.
 The questions ask them about how they feel about their lives, about their family and where they live, their schools, their friends, about the kinds of things they own (clothes, phones) and the kind of job they would like as an adult.
 None of these questions are distressing to answer.
-The questionnaire is done under the supervision of the class teacher and one of our researchers; it takes 15 minutes to complete.
+The questionnaire is done under the supervision of the class teacher and our researchers; it takes 15 minutes to complete.